Main Content Region

 Posting Process

-All MPP position vacancies for which a recruitment is to be conducted are to be posted for a recommended thirty days.
+All MPP position vacancies for which recruitment is to be conducted are to be posted for a recommended: Administrator I/II, fourteen days and Administrator III/IV thirty days.
 Posting periods may be longer if necessary.
 The posting distribution is to cover a broad network of sources such as other CSU, UC campuses, community colleges, and other target areas that could provide individuals with the required qualifications and equal opportunity representation in the applicant pool.

-All application materials submitted by applicants in response to posted positions must be received in the Human Resources Department as specified in the posting.
-The Human Resources Department will maintain recruitment files for posted positions in accordance with the CSU retention policy.
-The Human Resources Department will provide search committees with recruitment folders, including applications and relevant materials for the selection process.
-The folders are the property of the Human Resources Department and returned at the conclusion of the final interview.
-Recruitment Interviews are conducted by search committee members.
-Committee members required to complete diversity and inclusion training prior to receiving applications.
+All application materials submitted by applicants in response to posted positions must be received via CSU Recruit powered by PageUP (Applicant Tracking Software) as specified in the posting.
+Employment Services will maintain recruitment files for posted positions in accordance with the CSU retention policy.
+Employment Services will provide search committees with recruitment materials, including applications and relevant documents for the selection process.

 Advertising